The Ultimate KPI Guide

 Step 7: Go Live

-The best designed KPIs and reports are meaningless until they are part of every-day life in their organisation.
-Rolling out KPIs involves fixing lots of problems and people.
-Fortunately many of the issues have been solved in other organisations before, and many of those tools and strategies are outlined in this step.
-Typical challenges involve slow KPI production process, reporting tool selection, lack of trust in data quality, sustainability and many other factors.
+The most meticulously crafted measures and reports are meaningless until they are part of everyday life in their organisation.
+Rolling out measures involves fixing lots of problems and people.
+Fortunately, many of the issues have been solved in other organisations before, and many of those tools and strategies are outlined in this step.
+Typical challenges involve slow KPI production process, reporting tool selection, lack of trust in data quality, sustainability, and many other factors.

 - Get buy-in